An objective one-time diagnosis

 How much does it cost?

 Naturally, independent and objective quality assurance has a cost.
-The good news is that as a not-for-profit NGO, HQAI aims to make its services accessible to all organisations regardless of their ability to pay: find out more about the Group scheme and check whether your organisation is eligible for subsidies by HQAI’s Subsidy Fund.
+The good news is that as a not-for-profit NGO, HQAI aims to make its services accessible to all organisations regardless of their ability to pay: find out more about the Group scheme and check whether your organisation is eligible for subsidies by HQAI’s Facilitation Fund.

 The cost of certification depends on many factors and is largely dependent on the size of the organisation.
 “Size” refers to the number of countries where an organisation runs activities (country programmes).